Pembrokeshire jockey Sean Bowen takes fourth in 2023 Grand National at Aintree

 Pembrokeshire jockey Sean Bowen has ridden Noble Yeats to an impressive fourth position in this afternoon’s Randox Grand National at Aintree Racecourse.

-Bowen, 25, from Little Newcastle - son of horse racing trainer Peter Bowen was hoping to steer Irish-bred Noble Yeats to back-to-back victories after the then seven year-old's thrilling victory in 2022.
+Bowen, 25, from Little Newcastle - son of horse racing trainer Peter Bowen - was hoping to steer the Irish-bred racehorse to back-to-back victories after the then seven year-old's thrilling victory in 2022.

-Corach Rambler won the 2023 Grand National after the start was delayed by protesters getting on to the track.

 Vanillier was second, Gaillard Du Mesnil third and last year's winner Noble Yeats fourth.

+Meanwhile Sean Bowen's dad Peter sent out Francky Du Berlais from his Pembrokehsire stables, and at odds of 125-1 the 10 year-old completed the famous race safely in 16th position, with jockey Ben Jones.

+This year, 17 of the 39 runners completed the world famous race.

-Noble Yeats was still a novice when he lined up for the 2022 Grand National last year as a 50-1 shot, giving amateur jockey Sam Waley-Cohen a fairytale farewell in his final ride, and Irish trainer Emmet Mullins new-found fame.
+Noble Yeats was still a novice when he upset the odds to win the 2022 Grand National last year as a 50-1 outsider, giving amateur jockey Sam Waley-Cohen a fairytale farewell in his final ride, and Irish trainer Emmet Mullins new-found fame.

-The now eight-year-old Noble Yeats had also finished fourth in this year's Cheltenham Gold Cup under new rider Bowen - and at odds of 8-1 was among the favourites for this year's Grand National.
+The now eight-year-old racehorse went on to finish fourth in this year's Cheltenham Gold Cup under new rider Sean Bowen - in doing so he proved that he’s a really good stayer, and at early odds of 8-1 was among the favourites for this year's Grand National.

 "It's massively exciting, if that sort of ride doesn't get you excited, nothing will," said Bowen, who currently sits second in the 2023 Jump Jockey Championship.